snarkypanda183/snarkypanda183.github.io/_pages/career.md

   - image_path: /assets/images/phone.jpg
     alt: "Image of office building"
     title: "Business analysis in insurance"
-    excerpt: 'Today I work in the insurance industry, which presents wide-ranging technology project work.
+    excerpt: 'Today I work in the insurance industry which presents wide-ranging technology project work.
 From online billing and payments to telephony and internal systems, I enjoy the variety in my career.'

 feature_row2:
   - image_path: /assets/images/html.jpg